Fact Sheet

 The department chair will then review the course information and determine if the course is comparable to our course.
 If it is comparable the form will be approved, and then you may enroll in the course.

-Note that Economics majors must take Econ 270, 271, and 272 at the University of Richmond; those courses will not be allowed to transfer from other universities.
+Note that Economics majors must take Econ 271 at the University of Richmond; it will not be allowed to transfer from other universities.

 Courses at community colleges are not acceptable for transfer from actively enrolled UR students because they are not comparable to our courses.
 The department chair will not sign off on a course transfer if the information about the course suggests that you will learn substantially less than at the same course here at the University of Richmond.
 Online courses are not acceptable (with an exception for summer 2021 because of COVID restrictions).

-If you are taking a course as part of a study abroad program, you need to communicate with Professor Tom Cosse, the Associate Dean for International Programs, at tcosse@richmond.edu.
+If you are taking a course as part of a study abroad program, you need to communicate Fae Bell in the office of the Associate Dean for International Programs, at fbell@richmond.edu.

 Overrides